Summer Undergraduate Research Award

 • Open to all continuing WashU undergraduate students.

-• Recipients must be able to conduct research for the proposed project period between May 13 - August 23, 2024.
+• Recipients must be able to conduct research during the summer research period (e.g., SU24: May 13 - August 23).

 • Students from the life sciences should apply for the BioSURF or Living Earth Collaborative SURA.
 Students conducting research in Physics should apply to the Physics Department for summer funding.